About me

 I am a doctoral student in the Archie Carr Center for Sea Turtle Research at the University of Florida.
 I am studying life-history theory and the evolution of aging in Professor Karen Bjorndal’s lab.
 I hold a M.Sc. in wildlife conservation from Trinity College Dublin.

-While, for the most part, my focus has been on sea turtles, I am deeply interested in population modeling and its application to wildlife conservation.
-I feel by understanding the underlying mathematics of biological systems you gain a deeper insight into the nuts and bolts of how these systems function.
+I currently research senescence in testudines, and I am particularly interested in the intersection between life-history strategy and rates of aging.
+I approach my research through a statistical framework.
+While, for the most part, my focus has been on sea turtles, I am deeply interested in how all these interacting factors influence population dynamics.
+I feel that by understanding the underlying mathematics of biological systems, you gain a deeper insight into the nuts and bolts of how these systems function.

 I have worked in various roles on multiple projects, both governmental and non-governmental, around the world.
 These include ARCHELON, the Sea Turtle Protection Society of Greece, Reef HQ, The Great Barrier Reef Aquarium, and the Sea Turtle Conservancy.

-Reproductive Senescence in Sea turtles
+Senescence in sea turtles

 Affiliations